Medicare Agents Near Me: National Directory

 Medigap (Medicare Supplement Insurance):

-• Medigap plans are standardized policies that fill coverage gaps, such as deductibles, coinsurance, and copayments.
+• Medigap plans are standardized insurance plans that fill coverage gaps, such as deductibles, coinsurance, and copayments.

 • Medigap is ideal for those who want predictable out-of-pocket costs and flexibility in choosing providers.